 S3 Hub is a desktop application for managing your Amazon S3 buckets.
 It's really clean and easy to use.

-This will more than get you off the ground for Ruby web development on a Mac OS X machine.
-Please add any other tips & tricks you might know of in the comments.
+This will more than get you off the ground for Ruby web development on a Mac OS X. Please add any other tips & tricks you might know of in the comments.